ashwath6105/DegenToken/README.md

-# Building on Avalanche - ETH + AVAX
+# Building on Avalanche - DEGEN Token Implementation

 This is a basic solidity smart contract for implementing DEGEN tokens and exploring it's functionalities.